How to apply:

 - programming_and_software_skills_assessment.pdf (see more information below)

-- Mention if you will be able to attend the 4 workshops at LRZ mentioned below
+- Mention if you will be able to attend the LRZ workshops mentioned below

 Please consider that if you are accepted to one of the projects then you can not apply again to TUM-DI-LAB in future semesters.
 If you are not selected to any project we encourage you to apply again in future semesters.